Dipankar1997161/Monocular-Omni-Human-Pose-Estimation/README.md

 # Monocular-Omni-Human-Pose-Estimation

-The following repo uses an Anchorless Object Detection Module called CenterNet.
+The following repo perfoms Human Pose Estimation and Object Recognition (In this case person)

+The following model can also be switched just for Object Recogtion Purposes.

+I used CenterNet for the following task.
 To know more about CenterNet: https://arxiv.org/abs/1904.07850

 ## Human Pose Estimation:
 Human Pose Estimation (HPE) is a way of identifying and classifying the joints in the human body.